 This documentary draws fresh meaning from ancient Jewish and spiritual traditions and offers a vision for a more verdant world.

 A Few Talks & Articles

 Nature was my temple and nature literature was my sacred text.
 Yearning to preserve nature, I studied biology, led wilderness river trips, and taught life sciences.
-In search of a spiritual path that could integrate my ecological passion, I re-discovered Judaism, my native tradition, and in 1988, I founded Shomrei Adamah, Keepers of the Earth, the first national Jewish environmental organization.
+I began searching for a spiritual path that could integrate my ecological passion, and re-discovered Judaism.
+Inspired by my own tradition, in 1988, I founded Shomrei Adamah, Keepers of the Earth, the first national Jewish environmental organization.

 Shomrei Adamah's mission was to illuminate and make accessible the ecological roots of Jewish tradition.
-Shomrei Adamah was committed to an integration of the 4 worlds of spirit, mind, heart, and hand (the kabbalistic 4 worlds of atzilut, briyah, yetzirah, and assiyah).
-We developed a foundation in Jewish ecological thinking, wrote curricula and books including LET THE EARTH TEACH YOU TORAH, ECOLOGY & THE JEWISH SPIRIT, THE SPLENDOR OF CREATION and A NEW YEAR FOR THE TREES, produced a quarterly news journal, ran educational wilderness trips, produced holiday spectacles, spawned 10 local chapters and had a membership of 3000 people.
+Shomrei Adamah developed a foundation in Jewish ecological thought and practice, wrote curricula and books including Let the Earth Teach You Torah, The Splendor of Creation, Ecology & the Jewish Spirit, and A New Year for the Trees, produced a quarterly news journal, ran educational wilderness trips, spawned 10 local chapters and grew a membership of 3000 people.